Wydawnictwo Avia Artis - ebooki

 -

-“The People of the Abyss” is a book by Jack London, an American novelist.
+“The Valley of the Moon” is a book by Jack London, an American novelist.
 A pioneer of commercial fiction and an innovator in the genre that would later become known as science fiction.
-The People of the Abyss (1903) is a book by Jack London made up of his firsthand account of life in the East End of London.
-George Orwell w
+The novel The Valley of the Moon is a story of a working-class couple, Billy and Saxon Roberts, struggling laborers in Oakland at the Turn-o-

 - ePub + Mobi 12 pkt